vagabundoo/chat-sentiment-api/README.md

 # Creating an API from scratch - to analyze chat sentiments

 This was a project to create an API from scratch.
 The API links to a Mongo Database, and stores the input from the GET and POST requests.
-You can make requests to add users and their conversations/chat logs to the DB.
+You can make requests to add users and their conversations/chat logs to the DB, as well as ask for sentiment analysis for the messages currently in the chat.

 The API has the following functions:

 ### 1. User endpoints